 The on/off control of water pumps, cooling water fan and pumps can be controlled via the DEC101A51 (digital input) or DEC102A51 (digital input/ output) electronic boards.

-More details can be found in the chapters on the different control systems of the VRVII data book
+More details can be found in the chapters of the control systems data books.

-5 - 2 Interlocking VRV-WII outdoor units
+5 - 2 Interlocking VRV®-WIII outdoor units

-Centralized interlocking input to multiple condensing units is possible by using an external control adaptor (DTA104162)
+Centralized interlocking input to multiple condensing units is possible by using an external control adaptor (DTA104A62)